What Is a White Label Product, and How Does It Work?

 • Private label branding is a worldwide phenomenon that has been growing steadily since the late 1990s.

-• A major benefit of white label branding is that it saves companies time, energy, and money in terms of production and marketing costs.
+• White label branding saves companies time, energy, and money in terms of production and marketing costs.

 Understanding a White Label Product

-Another big advantage of private label brands is that if a supermarket has an exclusive deal with a manufacturer, then the average transportation expenses might be lower than usual and the company would benefit from distributional economies of scale.
-Because of lower transportation costs, the retailer could sell the product for less and still reap a bigger profit margin.
+Another big advantage of private label brands is that the average transportation expenses might be lower than usual and the company would benefit from distributional economies of scale if a supermarket has an exclusive deal with a manufacturer.
+The retailer could sell the product for less and still reap a bigger profit margin because of lower transportation costs.

 Retailers

-Although technically white label products may appear in any industry or sector, large retailers have done quite well with them.
+White label products may technically appear in any industry or sector but large retailers have done quite well with them.
 Companies like Whole Foods and Walmart have benefited by selling their own branded products that have been created by other manufacturers.
+This strategy allows retailers to maintain control over branding, packaging, and pricing while offering consumers exclusive products that align with their brand identity.

-Private label branding is not limited to the supermarket segment.
+Private label branding isn't limited to the supermarket segment.
 Major electronics manufacturers of top-tier mobile phones and computers often put their brand names on cheaper-priced white label products to expand their offerings.

 Advantages and Disadvantages of White Label Products